Introducing the various forms of Kendo Dropdowns

 The Kendo DataSource Used for these Widgets

 This particular data source acquires the data remotely using a get method from the ProxyController.cfc ColdFusion component and returns the data as a JSON object.
-It should be noted that all of the widget examples are using the same exact fontDs Kendo data source with no code changes.
+It should be noted that all of the widget examples use the same fonts as the Kendo data source and have no code changes.

-As we have stated in other articles, you can use the Kendo Datasource inline within the various widgets, or create a unique data source that is detached from the widget.
-I typically detach the Kendo DataSource in order to reuse it as we have done here.
-The data source can be reused for nearly all of the kendo widgets, even the grid.
-In the future, I plan on writing new articles on the Kendo Grid and will reuse the very same Kendo Datasource that I have used here.
+As stated in other articles, you can use the Kendo Datasource inline within the widgets or create a unique data source detached from the widget.
+I typically detach the Kendo DataSource to reuse it, as we have done here.
+The data source can be reused for nearly all kendo widgets, even the grid.
+In the future, I plan on writing new articles on the Kendo Grid and will reuse the same Kendo Datasource I have used here.

 Here is the fontDs Kendo DataSource Javascript initialization that is used for all of these examples: